 We’ll be upfront: Booking.com is one of the most expensive options for property owners.
 You’ll have to pay 15% in fees.
-The reason we bring it up is because from a guest standpoint, Booking.com is the least expensive option.
+We bring it up because from a guest standpoint, Booking.com is the least expensive option.

 Booking.com has a staggering $0 guest service fee.
 While still not nearly as known as Airbnb, this could change — especially as more guests tire of paying exorbitant surcharges through Airbnb.
 Booking.com is a platform to keep in mind.
 Even if your prices are higher, it might, at some point, not make a difference if more users switch to their platform.